 Safety when using these tools has to be a primary concern, as one misstep, and a finger is gone.
 Protecting your hearing when working with wood is often overlooked, however, but protecting your hearing when working with wood is a necessity.

-Loud noises made by your woodworking tools (or any loud noises for that matter) will damage your hearing.
-You probably will not notice it immediately, but over the course of time the damage will accumulate, leaving you hard of hearing.
-Wearing ear protection is inexpensive, and will stop any damage to your sensitive hearing.
+Loud noises made by your woodworking tools (or any loud noises) will damage your hearing.
+You probably will not notice it immediately, but over time the damage will accumulate, leaving you hard of hearing.
+Wearing ear protection is inexpensive and will stop any damage to your sensitive hearing.

-In the article, I will tell you exactly what to look for when choosing ear defenders for woodshop, as well as recommending the best ear defenders for this kind of work
+In the article, I will tell you exactly what to look for when choosing ear defenders for woodshop, and recommending the best ear defenders for this kind of work

 Each piece of damage to your hearing is unnoticeable at the time it happens.
-But as more and more damage is done to the hearing, it starts to become more noticeable, and the damage accumulates.
-This is why your children can hear the TV fine, but some older people are always turning the volume up and down!
+But as more and more damage is done to the hearing, it becomes more noticeable, and the damage accumulates.
+Therefore, your children can hear the TV fine, but some older people are always turning the volume up and down!